 David holds a BS in Mechanical Engineering from San Diego State University, and has invented, developed, and engineered multiple disposable medical and bio-diagnostic devices.

-Kory holds an MBA in Finance and Marketing from the University of California at Irvine, an MS in Biomedical Sciences from University of New Mexico, and a BS in Chemistry from the University of Utah.
+Kory holds an MBA from the University of California at Irvine, an MS in Biomedical Sciences from University of New Mexico School of Medicine, and a BS in Chemistry from the University of Utah.

 Having a passion for new products, technologies and innovations that improve health, longevity and lifestyle, Renee Bryan has spent the past 20+ years in the global life sciences industry, working for large multinational organizations such as STERIS, Kimberly-Clark and Teleflex Medical and more recently for six California-based early-stage companies.
 Her career began with the global product management function, progressed to strategic planning for accelerated growth and culminated in M&A, licensing and co-development activities to achieve inorganic growth for companies entering new markets.

 She has deep experience in evaluating new technologies, products, markets and geographies for revenue growth in the medical device, diagnostics and digital health markets including market analysis & sizing, formulation of market entry strategies, business case financial justification and designing truly differentiated competitive positioning.